githubkusi/awesome-knowledge-management-tools/features.md

 ![](assets/TaskProfileIncomplete.png)

+## @-mentioning users

+Allows to @-mention such that the mentioned team member gets notified via email

+## @-mentioning groups

+Allows to @-mention a group such that all members of the group get notified via email

 # Embed 3rd party services

 Many of the services can also be included via an embed link which forwards you onto the 3rd party site.
 However, for content rendering on the page, a particular service must be explicitly supported